 - Approach decision-making ethically and with a commitment to the common good; and

 - Adapt readily to the changing demands of a high-technology market.

 Two major degrees are offered by the SBA: a Bachelor of Business Administration (BBA) degree with a major in accounting and a BBA degree with a major in business administration.
 The major in business administration allows a student to earn a concentration in one or more areas.
 In addition to major requirements, required courses in literature, fine arts, religious studies, philosophy, mathematics, history, natural and social sciences, and communication skills are an integral part of the business curriculum.
 These courses foster the development of critical thinking, creative problem solving, and interpersonal communication skills that are vital to the education of future leaders.
 The SBA also offers a number of minor degrees.

 In cooperation with the College of Arts and Sciences, a Bachelor of Arts degree with a major in Economics is also offered.
 This integrated curriculum combines the objectives of humanistic education with a concentration in economics.
 Interested students must refer to the College of Arts and Sciences for specific requirements for this degree program.
-Note, however, that this degree demands that students complete at least 104 of the 128 credits within the College of Arts & Sciences.

 The links on the left-hand side of this page will take you to more detailed information about our undergraduate program.
 Please feel free to contact us if you have any questions or comments.

 Chris Stevens, Director